 Delivers one centralised point for information

 You can access employee details and records quickly and easily within one centralised, backed-up place with a full audit trail.
-As HR software is cloud-based, it doesn’t matter where employees are based.
+With cloud HR software, it doesn’t matter where employees are based.
 Everyone has access to the same, most up to date information wherever they are.

 Helps you delegate roles to managers